 A neoprene neck seal is warm and comfortable and if you can combine that with the sitech ring system on the wrists you have a set up that means it’s highly unlikely a ripped seal will result in a cancelled dive.
 Neoprene just tends to wear out and loosen over time as opposed to ripping and becoming useless.
 The sitech system allows you to swap out the wrist seals there and then if they rip as well as docking with a dry glove system.
 Front zips are great because they make you self sufficient but aren’t essential.

 What about under-suits?
 Well the main issue with under-suits is the trade off between warmth, bulkiness and flexibility.
 The big sleeping bag style romper suits do tend to be very toasty warm but unless they’re particularly well made can sometimes be very bulky and buoyant.
 They’re only suitable with membrane suits.
 More technical style under-suits can be used with neoprene and membrane suits.
-My personal fave is the Bare SB one piece.
-It’s very stretchy which means it fits incredibly well without gapping away from the body anywhere plus it’s very warm.
-Combined with a decent base layer it will keep you warm under membrane and neoprene suits.
+Combined with a decent base layer they will keep you warm under membrane and neoprene suits.

 So don’t suffer in a knackered old bin bag full of holes with Frankenstein boots 2 sizes too big.
 Treat yourself to a decent well made drysuit and you’ll suddenly find UK diving much, much more enjoyable!